Yigityaldiz/SampleArt_backend/ARCHITECTURE.md

 - Invitation Creation
   - Owner posts an email and desired role, backend creates an invite row with a one-time token and expiry; optional email delivery via provider.
 - Acceptance / Rejection
-  - Recipient opens tokenized link, authenticates with Clerk, and accepts or rejects.
+  - Recipient opens tokenized link, authenticates with Cognito, and accepts or rejects.
 On acceptance, backend creates a `collection_members` row and marks the invite accepted.
 - Expiration & Spam Prevention
   - Expiration enforced at creation (`expiresAt`), rate-limiting at API gateway (already present globally), and optional domain allowlists.